310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 We are going to talk about my personalized outfit, right?
 I assure you that I did *not* forget!

-But I do not know how the procedure works.
+However, I do not know how the procedure works.
 If it’s alright, would you please teach me~?

 …Wow, you even prepared a design idea notebook for me?